 Emporia's Vue: More Than Just the Best Home Energy Monitor

 So, for its price the Emporia Vue packs a lot of punch!
 The Vue system offers unparalleled value and performance.
 However, beyond these attributes, the Vue delivers opportunities both to home service providers and consumers concerned about their impact on the planet.

 The Vue also promises over time to deliver both demand- and supply-side data.
 This means that recommendations for energy savings will consider more than mere conservation.
 Rather, they will also give insight into real-time costs and fuel used for energy.
 No other system considers both sides of the energy equation – all in the interest of saving consumers money and reducing carbon.

 Please recall an earlier mention in this post to a second device developed by Emporia.
 We now address that device as promised!

-Through its research, Emporia discovered that certain markets (particularly some in southern California) utilized main electrical panels incompatible with CT clamps.
-However, these markets typically have AMI “smart” meters equipped with ZigBee wireless transmitters.
-Therefore, Emporia has designed a hardware option to bridge the wireless signal to Wi-Fi.
+Through its research, Emporia discovered that certain markets, particularly some in southern California, utilized main electrical panels that only have access to busbars and are incompatible with CT clamps.
+However, these markets typically have AMI "smart" meters equipped with ZigBee wireless transmitters.
+Therefore, Emporia has designed the Vue: Utility Connect to bridge the wireless signal to Wi-Fi.
 Once data hits the app, the user experience mirrors that for CT-based systems.
-In this manner, Emporia seeks to address a gap in its ability to deliver a “universal” solution.
-Look for this option as soon as the fall of 2019!
+In this manner, Emporia seeks to address a gap in its ability to deliver a "universal" solution.

 To turn a phrase, you can’t manage what you don’t measure.
-Emporia believes it has designed and built the best home energy monitor — ultimately to meet ALL markets.
-So forge into the energy transition with Emporia by purchasing your Vue now.
+Emporia believes it has designed and built the best home energy monitor -- at a price point to encourage use by all!
+Further, Emporia also has designs to open its platform for data delivery in ALL markets.
+So, forge into the energy transition with Emporia by purchasing your Vue now.
 We look forward to the journey together!